-NOTE:

-Schools are available to book by members of the community after 6 p.m. and on weekends.
+NOTE: Schools are available to book by the community after 6 p.m. and on weekends.
 As a result, it's important that school councils book their required space through Community Use of Schools as soon as possible to ensure the space is available.

-There is no rental fee for schoolsanctioned events, however, custodial fees may be applied.
-For questions relating to school rentals visit the Grand Erie Community Use of Schools webpage at granderie.ca.
+There is no rental fee for school-sanctioned events, however, custodial fees may be applied.
+For questions relating to school rentals, email Casey Crowdis at: casey.crowdis@granderie.ca